cfpb/design-system/docs/pages/banners.md

                   </div>
               </div>
           </div>
-        variation_description: The warning banner is used to display system or product level notifications that are not specific to a task.
+        variation_description: The warning banner is used to display high-priority system or product level notifications that are not specific to an immediate task.
         variation_name: Warning banner
       - variation_is_deprecated: false
         variation_code_snippet: >-